 I moved into television production and worked in three more TV stations from researcher to producer on a variety of programmes including Stars in their Eyes with the late and much lamented Lesley Crowther.
 After my daughter was born, I taught media production; the hours were more conducive for family life.
 To learn how to research for television, radio and journalism click here.

 I now write full time specialising in media, social history and genealogy.
-So far, I’ve published four books.
-Another appears to have a major glitch at the publishers and I am currently working on my sixth.
+So far, I’ve published five books and am currently working on my sixth.
 I write magazine articles on social and family history and deliver lectures on similar topics including media research.
 Wonderful.